Music of Mongolia: Long song

 "Long songs" (Urtyin duu) are one of the main formats of Mongolian music.
 Firstly, when Genghis Khan first united Mongolia (13th century), many different tribes were brought together, and this allowed sharing of music that had not happened before.
 The song "Ertnii Saikhan" was a popular song at weddings and imperial meetings, and the song "Oyunt Khuu" was a popular song.
 The most distinguishing feature is that each syllable of text is extended for a long duration; a four-minute song may only consist of ten words.
 Other features are a slow tempo, wide intervals and no fixed rhythm.
 The richer and longer hold a singer has, the more appreciated the singer.
 Lyrical themes vary depending on context; they can be philosophical, religious, romance, or celebratory, and often use horses as a symbol or theme repeated throughout the song.
 Eastern Mongols typically use a morin khuur (horse-head fiddle) as accompaniment, sometimes with a type of indigenous flute named limbe.
 Oirat groups of the Western Mongols typically sing long songs unaccompanied or accompanied with the igil.

 Court music

-In neighboring China's autonomous region of Inner Mongolia, 15 notated chapters of the court music of the last Mongolian Great Khan Ligdan (1588–1634) was found in a temple near the ruins of his palace Chagan Haote (Ochirt Tsagan Khot).
+In neighboring China's autonomous region of Inner Mongolia, 15 notated chapters of the court music of the last Mongolian Great Khan Ligdan (1588–1634) were found in a temple near the ruins of his palace Chagan Haote (Ochirt Tsagan Khot).
 It was already known that the Qing Dynasty of China greatly valued Mongol court music and made it an integral part of its royal ceremonies, especially at feasts.